← All posts

 Clean data isn't complete data.
 After removing the bad, fill in the gaps:

 Firmographic enrichment.
 Use data providers (ZoomInfo, Cognism, Apollo, Clearbit) to fill in missing company data: industry, employee count, revenue, technology stack, headquarters location.
+For a comprehensive strategy on enrichment provider selection and waterfall architecture, see our data enrichment strategy guide.

 Contact verification.
 Validate email addresses and phone numbers.
 Remove or flag contacts that bounce.
 Update contacts who have changed roles or companies.